jaakkopy/nodejs-todo-backend/README.md

 This is my take on an assignment given by [integrify](https://www.integrify.io/).
 Thank you to integrify for the fun assignment.
 The application in question is a nodejs back end for a TODO application.

 The .env is left in intentionally such that the JWT secret, which is defined in the file is ready to go for anyone interested in cloning this repo.
-This is only for convenience reasons; its not secure.
+This is only for convenience reasons, so the project can be tested quickly; its not secure, so the secret should be changed and kept as a secret afterward!

 The tools used:
 - **Language**: JavaScript